-fish fry Indian style
+fish fry Bengali style

 I sat around doing nothing.
 Feasting on Ostrich steak and home made apple strudel.
 Every offer of washing up, cooking and tidying being brutally rejected.

 Three further consecutive meals out and I simply had to reinstate myself in the kitchen with a reassuringly fiddly though easy recipe.